Lino138/bumblebee/README_dev.md

 ## Developer Documentation

+TODO:
+Workspace -> bb-project
+Instance/VM -> bb-module
+entity -> gua-user
+TABLE:
+vm_manager_cloudresource -> tells about who owns the vm -> required for setting new once vm_manager_vmstatus -> tells about who can access the vm -> required for presenting VM

 ## Python package `bumblebee`
 The environment and the utils for Bumblebee can be installed as python package.